nnnguyen2314/mini-pms/README.md

 ---

+# GitHub CI/CD

+This repository includes GitHub Actions workflows for CI and Docker build validation.

+- CI (.github/workflows/ci.yml):
+  - Triggers on pushes and pull requests to main/master.
+  - Installs dependencies with Yarn, runs linting, type checks, builds via Turborepo, runs frontend unit tests (Jest), and builds the backend TypeScript.
+- Docker Build (.github/workflows/docker-build.yml):
+  - Validates both Dockerfiles by building images on PRs.
+  - Optionally pushes images to GitHub Container Registry (GHCR) when a Personal Access Token is provided in repository secrets.

+To enable container publishing (optional):
+- Create a fine-scoped GitHub Personal Access Token with the `packages:write` permission and add it as `CR_PAT` secret in your repository settings.
+- The workflow will push `latest` tags for backend and frontend when running on the `main` branch.

 # Logging (stdout/stderr)

 All runtime logs are emitted to stdout/stderr so they can be collected by Docker, ELK, CloudWatch, etc.